xarvh/elm-game-state/README.md

 unitCanFire unit =
     unit.cooldown == 0
 ```
-This required a DeltaGame for each unit, for each tick, and it's easy to see
-that it can grow fast...
+This required one DeltaGame per unit per game tick, just for cooldown.

-A better approach is to just store the absolute time of when the unit will
+A better approach is to store only the absolute time of when the unit will
 be ready to fire again, and allow the unit to fire only past that time:
 ```elm
 deltaUnitShoots : GameState -> Unit -> Unit -> Delta